Returns the maximum value.

 - If there are no numbers in specified arguments it will return 0.

-- If there is text or an error value in the argument, it will return #N/A.
+- If there is a text or error value in the argument, it will return #N/A.

 - If you directly enter a logical value or a text which represents a number into the function, that will be counted.

 - It will only consider numeric values.
-Empty cells, text & logical values in a reference or in an array will be ignored.
+Empty cells, text, and logical values in a reference or an array will be ignored.

-- The maximum number of arguments you can refer is 255.
+- The maximum number of arguments you can refer to is 255.